-The objective of this review was to ensure that petty cash processes for DILP are in compliance with Petty Cash policies and ensure disbursement and replenishment transactions were approved and properly accounted for.
-The scope of this review was limited to reviewing the controls over the department's petty cash fund.
+The objective of this review was to ensure that petty cash processes for Department of Public Works - Division of Highways are in compliance with Petty Cash policies and ensure disbursement and replenishment transactions were approved and properly accounted for.
+The scope of this review was limited to reviewing the controls over Highways' petty cash fund.
 The review did not include a complete evaluation of internal controls, but instead, relied on substantive testing to support conclusions.
-This lack of a complete review did not affect achievement of the audit objectives.
+This lack of a complete review did not affect achievement of the audit objective.